bwmarrin/discordgo/README.md

 [![Build Status](https://travis-ci.org/bwmarrin/discordgo.svg?branch=master)](https://travis-ci.org/bwmarrin/discordgo)

 # Usage Examples
-See the examples sub-folder for examples.
+See the example sub-folder for examples.
 Each example accepts a username and password as a CLI argument when run.

 # Documentation